FlorianMold/FsFhtw/getting-started.md

 # Fail Case
 ~ PayCart VISA

 Your credit-card has not been accepted.
-Please use another payment-method
+Please use another payment-method.
 ```